 Timeless ruins, exceptional food and lush landscapes

-Experience a sunset elephant safari, hike to hidden waterfalls and enjoy a seafood feast with locals on this journey of discovery in Sri Lanka.
-Starting in Colombo and travelling through fishing villages, national parks and Sri Lanka’s famous hill country, this tour ends with a relaxing stay on one of the country’s most idyllic beaches.
+Experience luxury adventure travel in Sri Lanka.
+You'll take a sunset elephant safari, hike to hidden waterfalls and enjoy a seafood feast with locals on this journey of discovery in Sri Lanka.
+Starting in Colombo, this small group tour for solo travellers in their 30s and 40s takes travellers through fishing villages, national parks and Sri Lanka’s famous hill country, ending with a relaxing stay on one of the country’s most idyllic beaches.

 15 - 27 September 2019